dybran/Project-25/Project-25.md

 In [The Previous Project](https://github.com/dybran/Project-24/blob/main/Project-24.md), we used Helm to deploy applications on Kubernetes.

-The aim o fthis project i sto deploy a set of DevOps tools, focusing on identifying and addressing common challenges in real-world deployments while refining our troubleshooting techniques.
+The aim of this project i sto deploy a set of DevOps tools, focusing on identifying and addressing common challenges in real-world deployments while refining our troubleshooting techniques.

 We will also customize Helm values files to automate the setup of applications and work closely with various DevOps tools, gaining insights into their role in the DevOps lifecycle and how they fit within the broader ecosystem.